neutrinox4b1/neutrinox4b1.github.io/_pages/about.md

 I'm majoring in Information Security🔒 at Sejong University.

-I am interested in Embedded System Hacking and Cryptography.
+I am interested in System Hacking (in AMD64 & ARM arch) and Cryptography.
 I'm looking for a dream, but I definitely wanna be a awesome hacker. 🙃

-For more information, see CV and Social icons. 🙂

 Here is my other [blog 1](https://thfist-1071.tistory.com), [blog 2](https://neutrinox4b1.tistory.com).